 This is the stage in the relationship where you likely find yourself cooing such phrases to friends and family as: “She’s the one!” or “He is perfect!”
 In the puppy love stage, all logic goes right out the window.

-Of the common relationship steps, infatuation is also marked with extreme lust.
-You just want your mate.
 Everything about them is sexy, cute, and desirable.
 In every way, you can’t get enough.
-This magic pull lasts anywhere from three months to a year.
+In most of the cases, this magic pull lasts anywhere from three months to a year.

 The end of puppy love

 During this stage, you may find that your significant other isn’t as flawless as you had once thought.
 Those little things that you once found cute or quirky are suddenly seeming annoying and odd.